|Home > Guides > Contributors Guide > Creating and Signing a Distribution > Building Struts 2 - Normal release|

 release/X.X.X.X branch (

-git status supposes confirm that).
-You must push changes to remote repo as the Release plugins will push changes to remote as well.
+git status supposed to confirm that).
+You must push changes to remote repo as the Release plugins will push changes to remote as well (it's already done after publishing release).

 Tag the release by using the "release:prepare" goal of Maven: